 You can doodle, sketch and draw as much as you want on any random piece of paper or even an old newspaper lying around and still get good results.
-Not so much for watercolors.

 Criteria Of Paper For Watercolor Painting

 There are a few factors to keep in mind when buying paper for watercolors.
 The first important factor is the weight of the paper.
 This decides how the paper can absorb the water without undergoing damage.
 Although you don’t need to remember concrete numbers to decide which paper to buy, keep in mind that generally the heavier the paper the better.
 Although switching to the right paper is necessary, it isn’t going to turn you into an expert immediately.
 You might have to take a few online watercolor lessons before that happens.

 Assuming you have paper that is sufficiently heavy, you next want to look at the texture of the paper.
 This indicates how long the paper takes to absorb a certain amount of water.
 Cold pressed paper gives a rough texture that can soak up water very fast.
 On the contrary, hot pressed paper is very smooth and will take a longer time to absorb the same amount of water.
 This comes down to personal preference.
 If you like to take your time when mixing colors, choose hot pressed.
 If you can’t wait for the paint to try on the paper, choose cold pressed.